 Hoon Sun Chae cello

-Performed in English, surtitled in Norwegian.
+Performed in English and German, surtitled in Norwegian.

 Please note: Limited stage view from ticket categories 4 and 5.
 The seating plan for Shakespeare's Sonnets differs from that of other Festival performances.
 Please make sure you check the seating plan carefully to ensure you get your preferred seats.